Social Impact

 Discover Quest

-Join us for our Saturday Dragon Quest: a thrilling enrichment programme where children learn new skills and try out new things.
-Some of the activities have direct academic benefits; others are focused on building friendships and life skills.
+Dragon Quest is our thrilling enrichment program where children learn new skills and try out new things, reaping the benefits of a school that places equal weight on intellectual, emotional, social, and physical development.
+Some of the activities have direct academic benefits, others are focused on building friendships and life skills.